Ex Parte Applications: Ask the Court for an Order as Quickly as Possible

 After you do this, you must write the “Declaration re Notice” stating whether the opposing party is represented by counsel, whether that party has been contacted and has agreed to the requested order, or why the order should be issued without such notice.
 This Declaration must be submitted to the department before 10 a.m. the day before the hearing.
 You must also pay the filing fee (usually $60 in Sacramento) unless you have a fee waiver in the case.

-If your evidence is sufficient, the judge will sign your Proposed Order.
+If approved, the judge will sign your Proposed Order.
 The judge may also deny the Ex Parte Application, but set the matter for hearing on a normal motion schedule later.

 The applicant should serve any signed orders on the other parties and file the original order and proof of service at court.